badubada/MMM-SteamDeals/README.md

 A MagicMirror² module that displays current Steam deals fetched from the free **CheapShark API**.
 Built as a companion to **MMM-SteamUpcoming**, it reuses the same genre filter, country/region filter, rotation, and visual design.
 No API key required.
+This module was vibe coded with Anthropic's Claude AI - Sonnet 4.6.
+Please feel free to adapt it / improve it / make suggestions.

 ---